 We do not currently have any approved drugs, and we do not expect to have any approved drugs in the near term.
 Therefore, we have no sales, marketing or commercial product distribution capabilities and have no experience as a company in marketing drugs.
-When, and if any of our product candidates are approved for commercialization, we intend to develop a commercialization infrastructure for those products in the United States, Europe, Asia, and potentially in certain other key markets.
-We may also rely on partnerships, such as our AbbVie and GSK collaborations, to provide commercialization infrastructure, including sales and marketing and commercial distribution.
+When, and if any of our product candidates are approved for commercialization, we intend to develop commercialization infrastructure for those products in the applicable markets.
+We may also rely on partners, such as GSK, to commercialize or provide commercialization infrastructure in the United States or other countries, including as to sales and marketing and commercial distribution.